manoss96/onlymaps/README.md

 ```

 Even though the above example uses a Pydantic model, you are not required to use one.
-In fact, you can use any type you like as long as it matches the query result you are
+In fact, you can use any type you like as long as it matches the result you are expecting:
-expecting:

 ```python
 users: list[tuple[str, int]] = db.fetch_many(tuple[str, int], "SELECT name, age FROM users")